TEGRAXD/tegraxd-blog/src/markdown/cloudflared_docker.md

 ---
 title: Setting up Cloudflared with Docker for Tunnel
 description: A step-by-step guide to setting up Cloudflared with Docker for tunneling traffic to your origin server.
-date: 2024-11-19T10:12:22.708Z
+date: 2025-01-15T00:00:00.000Z
 ---

 # Setting up Cloudflared with Docker for Tunnel
-This guide will help you set up Cloudflared using Docker to create a secure, reliable tunnel to your application.
+This guide will help you set up Cloudflared using Docker to create a secure, reliable tunnel to your application `test`.

 ## Prerequisites
 1. Docker installed on the system.